 The Shoot 'em Up genre generally provides examples of the following:

 - Bullet Hell: A subgenre.
-Please note that "Bullet Hell" is not a catch-all term for the Shoot 'em Up genre.
+Please note that "Bullet Hell" is not a catch-all term for the Shoot 'em Up genre but the reverse is.

 - Casual Game: Most games in the genre, especially older ones, can be summed up as "move stick/D-pad to move, press this button to shoot, press this button for Smart Bomb, now go kill enemies trying to shoot you."
 However, some shmups, particularly more modern ones, avert this and go for more complicated gameplay; some examples include Stellavanity, Hellsinker, and the console-exclusive arrange modes of various CAVE games.